tardis-sn/tardis/docs/running/gui.rst

 	interface.show(sim)

-If you just want to run from a configuration file and show the results, you can do that outside the jupyter notebook.
-Navigate to the folder where you installed tardis and go to tardis/tardis/gui, and use the following command.
+If you just want to run from a configuration file and show the results, you can do that outside the Jupyter notebook.
+Navigate to the folder where you installed TARDIS, go to tardis/tardis/gui, and use the following command.

 .. code-block:: none